The City has committed to continually improving the Integrated Development Ordinance (IDO) through a Biennial Update process.

 - Review a comparison of Proposed Parking Amendments

-- Councilor Fiebelkorn – Off-street Parking Minimums [Item #C-12] - Needs further discussion
+- Councilor Fiebelkorn – Off-street Parking Minimums [Item #C-12] - EPC Recommendation of Approval with Conditions

 - Review a comparison of Proposed Parking Amendments